Utah Deaf History and Culture

 Fraternal Society of the Deaf

-The MSD students were part of the Coming Men of America (CMA) junior fraternal organization, McKinley Lodge No. 922.
+The students at the Michigan School for the Deaf were part of the Coming Men of America (CMA) junior fraternal organization, McKinley Lodge No. 922.
 The CMA was an organization that focused on developing leadership skills.
 The CMA aimed to teach young men about patriotism, honor, and manhood (Walker, 1966; Gannon, 1981; Borggaard, 2001).
 In the summer of 1898, thirteen young male graduates of the Michigan School for the Deaf and members of the CMA's McKinley Lodge No. 922 met on the MSD campus to discuss providing insurance protection for themselves and other Deaf men.
 The CMA's objectives motivated them, and they were concerned about the difficulty Deaf people faced in obtaining life, death, and accident insurance (Borggaard, 2001; Walker, 2006).

 At the time, insurance companies and fraternal benefit societies often denied Deaf people the ability to buy insurance coverage, under the impression that Deaf individuals were more likely to be involved in accidents and had shorter life spans than the general population.
-As a result, Deaf men were either overcharged or denied coverage.
-The group of young Deaf men wanted the same rights as hearing individuals (Gannon, 1981; The UAD Bulletin, Summer 1966).

-At the time, insurance companies and fraternal benefit societies often denied Deaf people the ability to buy insurance coverage, under the impression that Deaf individuals were more likely to be involved in accidents and had shorter life spans than the general population.
-As a result, Deaf men were either overcharged or denied coverage.
-The group of young Deaf men wanted the same rights as hearing individuals (Gannon, 1981; The UAD Bulletin, Summer 1966).
+Moreover, the insurance companies and fraternal benefit societies frequently excluded Deaf people from coverage, believing they were more likely to be involved in accidents and had shorter life spans than the general population.
+As a result, Deaf men often faced either higher premiums or outright denial of insurance coverage.
+A group of young Deaf men sought the same rights and opportunities as hearing individuals (Gannon, 1981; The UAD Bulletin, Summer 1966).

 After years of preparation and planning, the founding members founded the Fraternal Society of the Deaf on June 12, 1901.
-During their next reunion on the MSD campus, the members requested a lodge meeting to elect new board officers.
+During their next reunion on the Michigan School for the Deaf campus, the members requested a lodge meeting to elect new board officers.
 They presented Certificate No. 1 to Peter N. Hellers Jr., the first grand president (Gannon, 1981; Borggaard, 2001).
 After two months, on August 12, 1901, Illinois law officially recognized the Fraternal Society as a non-profit group.
-The board chose to open the company's first office in Chicago, Illinois, since most of its members worked in the area (Gannon, 1981).
+The board chose to open the company's first office in Chicago, Illinois, as most of its members were already working in the area (Gannon, 1981).
+The establishment of the office marked a significant milestone for the organization, allowing it to better serve its growing membership and facilitate communication among members.
+This strategic decision laid the groundwork for future expansion and community involvement, further solidifying the Society's presence in Illinois.

 The Establishment of the